osa-ora/apim-3scale-demo/README.md

 <img width="1255" alt="Screenshot 2024-10-04 at 9 48 53 PM" src="https://github.com/user-attachments/assets/b78700be-34b0-4898-ac19-73a9da86788f">

-You can also try to regenerate the key or suspend/resume the client and note that it takes times to be reflected as the gateway will get the updates frequently from the management application.
+You can also try to regenerate the key or suspend/resume the client and note that it takes time to be reflected as the gateway will get the updates frequently from the management application.

-This conclude our demo which covers end to end scenarios of designing APIs, Governance, Mocking it, Managing it and connecting it to the actual backend with different governance policies and rate limits.
+This concludes our demo which covers end to end scenarios of designing APIs, Governance, Mocking it, Managing it and connecting it to the actual backend with different governance policies and rate limits.

+---